 How to Keep Students Safe in the Age of Active Shooters

-The recent acts of violence at Marjory Stoneman Douglas and Great Mills High School have stirred up a debate about school safety programs and what needs to be done to protect our students.
-Proposed solutions run the gamut, including metal detectors, door barricades, bulletproof backpacks, ALICE active shooter training, better active shooter drills, and more.
-While these tools can play a key role in student safety, what you really need is a robust safety plan capable of warding off danger on multiple fronts.
+After a dangerous 2018 for our students and schools, debates have renewed about school safety programs and what needs to be done to protect our students.
+Proposed solutions run the gamut, including metal detectors, door barricades, bulletproof backpacks ALICE active shooter training, better active shooter drills, and more.
+While these tools can play a key role in student safety, what districts and schools also need is a robust safety plan capable of warding off danger on multiple fronts.

-An effective school security plan covers three primary areas: (1) awareness, (2) incident management, and (3) recovery.
-(You can remember these with the acronym AIR — because these days, safety is every bit as vital as oxygen.)
+An effective school security plan covers three primary areas: Awareness, Incident management, and Recovery.
+(You can easily remember this acronym as AIR because these days, safety is every bit as vital as oxygen.)

-Here’s how your school can protect students from harm in the face of an unanticipated threat, like an active shooter incident — and how CrisisGo’s comprehensive safety platform can support your efforts.
+Here’s how your school can protect students from harm in the face of an unanticipated threat, like an active shooter incident.

 You cannot predict how people will react during a crisis, when adrenaline floods their system, activating their fight-flight-freeze response.
-Most school shootings are over within minutes, so every second counts.
-Don’t leave your educators and students panicked and scrambling to google answers on how to respond to an active shooter.
-Give your school the gift of extra minutes during an emergency with CrisisGo’s safety app.
-Your teachers can quickly guide students to safety using CrisisGo’s digital plans, accessible with or without an internet connection, and featuring step-by-step emergency checklists, exit routes, and your school’s specific active shooter protocols.
+Most school related incidents are over within minutes, so every second counts.
+Don’t leave your teachers and students panicked and scrambling to google answers on how to respond to an incident.
+Give your school the gift of extra minutes during an emergency by practicing your safety procedures on a regular cadence to ensure your teachers can quickly guide their students to safety.
+In addition to practicing safety procedures, you should also provide your teachers with a quick and easily way to access digital plans, that are accessible with or without an internet connection, and step-by-step emergency checklists, exit routes, and your school’s specific protocols.

-It’s vital to have reliable, two-way crisis communication when you’re on lockdown for an active shooter event or other emergency.
-CrisisGo’s custom messaging groups allow your educators to stay connected to your administrators, to local law enforcement, and to each other until the threat has been handled.
-Instead of relying solely on a few people with walkie-talkies, you can empower all of your educators and students to take an active role in keeping each other safe with the CrisisGo app, which can be accessed on a computer or any mobile device.
+It’s also vital to have reliable, two-way communication when your schools are on lockdown for an active shooter or other emergency event.
+Be sure to have some way to keep teachers connected to administrators, local law enforcement, and each other until the threat has been handled.
+Instead of relying solely on a few people with walkie-talkies, empower all your teachers, staff, and students to take an active role in keeping each other safe by offering them an easy way to contribute via a computer or any mobile device.

 Every weekday, parents say goodbye to their child and send them off to school, trusting that administrators and educators will keep them safe.
-While you can’t control the actions of disturbed individuals or predict when exactly danger will strike, you can take active steps to better protect your students.
-During an emergency, educators can use CrisisGo’s digital rosters to keep track of everyone in their charge, ensuring that no child gets separated from the group, hurt, or worse.
-Give your educators the mobile safety tools they need to improve classroom safety and respond quickly and effectively to any crisis.
+While you can’t control the actions of disturbed individuals or predict exactly when danger will strike, you can take active steps to better protect your students.
+During an emergency, teachers should leverage digital rosters to keep track of everyone in their charge, ensuring that no child gets separated from the group, hurt, or worse.
+Give your teachers and staff the safety tools they need to improve classroom safety and respond quickly and effectively to any crisis.